MatthewKaes/AccelerPaint/README.md

 Rendering
 =========

 AccelerPaint currently only allows for blending (Alpha Blending) when rendering.
 This produces an output image the same as the one viewed in the viewport.
-Rendering is also OpenCL acclerated to maximize the speed of producing the final image.
+Rendering is also OpenCL accelerated to maximize the speed of producing the final image.

 Layer 0: